 While it’s called chicken wire, its main job is to keep chickens in, not to keep predators out.
 A determined predator can tear right through it.
 For true protection on your chicken run and any ventilation openings, you need to use hardware cloth.
 This is a sturdy, galvanized steel mesh with small openings (½-inch or ¼-inch is ideal) that prevents predators from reaching through or breaking in.
 The hardware cloth should cover the entire run, including the top to protect against aerial threats like hawks and owls.
 It’s a crucial detail that makes a world of difference in securing your flock’s outdoor space.

-Why Your Coop Needs a Foundation
+Why Your Chicken Coop Needs a Solid Foundation

 Predators don’t just come from the sides or above; many are diggers.
 A coop placed directly on the ground is an open invitation for animals like foxes, weasels, and rats to tunnel their way in.
 A solid foundation is essential for preventing this.
 This can be a concrete slab, or you can build a perimeter and attach a hardware cloth "skirt" or "apron" that extends outward and is buried underground.
 This creates a barrier that stops diggers in their tracks.
 A strong foundation not only secures the coop but also adds stability and longevity to the entire structure, protecting your investment and your birds.